HarelRifman/OOP/README.md

 # Arkanoid Game

-A classic Arkanoid/Breakout game implementation in Java, featuring ball physics, collision detection, and block-breaking gameplay.
+A classic Arkanoid/Breakout game implementation in Java, featuring ball physics, collision detection, and block-breaking gameplay for all OS.

 ## 🎮 Game Demonstration